-

 Ali Mascarenhas, authorised lay minister, has taken the mosaics on tour to Christ Church, Totland, and will be at the Easter Sunday service at All Saints, Freshwater, as well.
 The mosaics will be on display inside St Mary’s, Brighstone, for people to enjoy over the Easter period and for several weeks afterwards.

-And there are several churches hosting Easter Sunday sunrise services, including one on the beach at Freshwater Bay hosted by Churches Together in West Wight, from 6am – followed by breakfast in The Albion.
-There’s also a sunrise service at 6:15am behind The Briny restaurant on Southsea beach organised by St Jude’s, Southsea, followed by hot cross buns.
+And there were several churches hosting Easter Sunday sunrise services, including one on the beach at Freshwater Bay hosted by Churches Together in West Wight, from 6am – followed by breakfast in The Albion.
+There was also a sunrise service at 6:15am behind The Briny restaurant on Southsea beach organised by St Jude’s, Southsea, followed by hot cross buns.
+Worshippers gathered outside St Peter and St Paul Church, Hambledon, for the lighting of the fire and blessing of the Paschal candle - before tucking into bacon sandwiches.

-Worshippers in Shanklin will celebrate an open-air sunrise celebration on the beach at the bottom of Hope Road from 6.15am on Easter Sunday, followed by breakfast in the South East Beach Cafe.
-Worshippers from the Cowes group ministry will host a dawn beach service at Gurnard beach from 6am on April 5.
-And St Faith’s Church, Lee-on-the-Solent will also hold an Easter morning sunrise service on their local beach from 6am.
+Worshippers in Shanklin celebrated an open-air sunrise celebration on the beach at the bottom of Hope Road from 6.15am on Easter Sunday, followed by breakfast in the South East Beach Cafe.
+Worshippers from the Cowes group ministry hosted a dawn beach service at Gurnard beach from 6am.
+And St Faith’s Church, Lee-on-the-Solent also held an Easter morning sunrise service on their local beach.

-Later on Easter Sunday, many churches are holding celebratory services, focussing on the risen Christ and the good news that means for our world.
+Later on Easter Sunday, many churches held celebratory services, focussing on the risen Christ and the good news that means for our world.